Altinn/app-lib-dotnet/v7-changelog.md

    - Moved registration of Application Insights from Core to Api project.
    - Moved Filters to Infrastructure namespace in Api project
    - Moved SecurityHeaders middleware to Infrastructure namespace in Api project
+   - Moved various helper classes into Helpers namespace in both Api and Core
+   - Deleted all classes under the ModelMetadata folder as these are not used
 7. Replace all public Task On****() methods in AppBase in separate interfaces for Task and App events.
 8. Move EFormidling logic out of AppBase.
 Not a separate nuget yet, but moved to a separate namespace
    - SendEFormidlingShipment(Instance instance) method and all related private methods moved to DefaultEFormidlingService.